User Guides v3.0

 Bi-Directional Binding Mdoes

-Bindings can be configured as either "disabled", "half" or "full" bi-directional:
+Bi-directional MIDI bindings can be configured as either "half" or "full" bi-directional using the setting in the source column:

 • Half Mode - the reverse binding is suppressed when the forward binding is changing the target value.
 This can be used with motorized faders if the fader jitters or doesn't move smoothly due to feedback from the reverse binding.